 The decision is final, you are migrating your SAP systems to the public cloud, simple right?...
 Maybe.
 Do you really know what need to migrate?
 Well, what servers and applications make up your SAP landscape?
 Do you have accurate SAP landscape diagrams that you can trust, and do they tell the whole story about how traffic and data move in or out of your current environment?
 Is the whole environment moving or just a portion of it, and are your moving more than just systems that you consider to be part of the SAP landscape?
 What about networking and security?
-These are just a few of the many questions that will make you lose sleep as you begin planning your migration.
+These are just a few of the many questions that will make you lose sleep as you begin planning your cloud migration.
 This blog post will explore answers to all of these questions and more to ensure your SAP migration to the cloud is smooth.
-Note, in this narrative I will mainly focus on the Google Cloud Platform (GCP) as the preferred cloud destination.

 Where to Start - Your Current SAP Infrastructure